Lithuanian premier rejects ministers' resignations over Belarus sanctions-busting scandal

 “Taking into account the escalated geopolitical situation, as well as the ongoing challenges of COVID-19 and migration, it would be irresponsible to risk and cause uncertainty that would accompany even an attempt to form a new ruling coalition or significantly change the government makeup,” the PM said in a statement.

-Landsbergis and Skuodis had offered their resignations after it turned out that Lithuanian Railways would continue transporting fertilisers from Belaruskali – the Belarus state-owned potash manufacturer, which is under sanctions from the the EU and US – to the Port of Klaipeda beyond December 6, when the sanctions went into effect.
+Landsbergis and Skuodis had offered their resignations after it turned out that Lithuanian Railways would continue transporting fertilisers from Belaruskali – the Belarus state-owned potash manufacturer, which is under sanctions from the US – to the Port of Klaipeda beyond December 6, when the sanctions went into effect.
+Belaruskali exports around 95% of all of its fertilisers via Lithuania – around 11 million tons a year – and the trade is one of the regime's biggest cash cows.

 Lithuania insists it did not break international sanctions by continuing to permit exports by Belaruskali, but the affair has been extremely embarrassing for the government because it has been one of the most strident voices calling for sanctions on President Alexander Lukashenko's regime.
+Belarus is currently engaged in what Vilnius has termed "hybrid warfare" by encouraging Middle Eastern migrants to use the country as a gateway to the EU via the Lithuanian and Polish borders.

-Belaruskali exports around 95% of all of its fertilisers via Lithuania – around 11 million tons a year.
 The US sanctions on the company were announced in August and came into force on December 8.
 Although they only apply to US entities, it had been assumed that Lithuanian companies would immediately stop dealing with Belaruskali because banks would no longer process the company’s financial transactions.
 However, Belaruskali shipments via Lithuania did not stop, because Belarus' potash giant had made advance payments to Lithuanian Railways back in November.

 The Lithuanian government says that the US sanctions do not directly apply to the transit of fertilisers through Lithuania.
 However, the government announced last week, after the sanctions had already taken effect, that it was seeking to terminate Lithuanian Railways' contract with Belaruskali.